medikoo/es5-ext/README.md

 ### context()

-Return context in which function was called
+Returns context in which function was called

 _context.call(x) =def x_